-Item No. 6
+Item No. 5:

-The Board had appointed Mr. L. Ravi Sankar as a Director of the Bank w.e.f.
-October 11, 2017 for a period of three years Pursuant to the aforesaid appointment the term of office of Mr. L. Ravi Sankar was concluding on October 10, 2020.
-The Bank has received an application of the nomination of Mr. L. Ravi Sankar for re-appointment as an Independent Director on the Board of the Bank.
-Hence, it is proposed to re-appoint him as a Director on the Board of the Bank for a period of 3 years with effect from October 11, 2020.
+The Board had appointed Mr N.S.
+Venkatesh as a Director of the Bank w.e.f.
+November 12, 2018 for a period of three years.
+Mr. N S Venkatesh has contributed immensely during the deliberations at the meetings of the Board and the Committees held during his current tenure.
+He brings to the Board his rich experience and insights in the matters of banking, treasury and risk management.
+The Bank continues to benefit immensely from his leadership and guidance.
+Mr. N S Venkatesh (DIN: 01893686)), who was appointed as an Independent Director and who holds office as an Independent Director up to November 11, 2021 The Bank has received an application of the nomination of in terms of section 160 (1) for re-appointment of Mr. N. S. Venkatesh as an Independent Director on the Board of the Bank.
+Hence, it is proposed to re-appoint him as a Director on the Board of the Bank for a period of 3 years with effect from November 12, 2021.